+Spark

+We want our children to be imaginative and creative.

+Our children experience a rich, engaging, and exciting curriculum.
+We use a range of creative approaches when delivering learning experiences to the children which spark their curiosity and enrich their childhood experiences.
+We nurture children's ability to think and express their ideas creatively and imaginatively across themes and topics, seeking solutions to problems, exploring ways to tackle questions, and having their own ideas.
+We harness children's ability to revel in a world of imagination.

+Links with CEOTL - Playing and Exploring - Children investigate and experience things and 'have a go'.

+Creating and Thinking Critically - Children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

+Jumanity

 We want our children to be respectful and caring.

-Humanity Developing our children's personal, social, and emotional development is at the heart of everything we do.
+Developing our children's personal, social, and emotional development is at the heart of everything we do.
 We are focused on meeting the children's social and emotional needs, taking time to listen to them and responding effectively.
 We always model positive learning behaviours and have high expectations for all children regarding behaviour and attitudes.
 We demonstrate and reinforce our values of respect and responsibility and have these at the core of our ethos across the school.
 We ensure that we give the children opportunities to show empathy, understanding, care and compassion and demonstrate our expectation that they will act to make a positive difference in the lives of others and in the diverse world around them.

+Grit

 We want our children to be motivated and resilient.

-Grit We facilitate children in becoming resilient and independent learners who show high levels of well-being and engagement.
+We facilitate children in becoming resilient and independent learners who show high levels of well-being and engagement.
 Through well-informed, high-quality, engaging teaching and discussion of their progress, we help children to be excited to learn and determined to achieve goals and next steps set for them and by them.
 We help them to see opportunities to further their learning both when they are successful and when they get things 'wrong' (e.g. marvellous mistakes).
 A 'can do' and 'can't do yet' approach will be celebrated within the EYFS.

-Links with CEOTL - Active Learning - Children concentrate and keep on trying if they encounter difficulties and enjoy achievements.
+Links with CEOTL - Active Learning- Children concentrate and keep on trying if they encounter difficulties and enjoy achievements.

 We want our children to be communicators and collaborators.

-Team Underpinning our curriculum in the Early Years is a strong oracy focus.
+Underpinning our curriculum in the Early Years is a strong oracy focus.
 Communication and language underpin children's thinking, learning and development across all areas of learning.
 As a school, we strive to ensure that children leave the EYFS able to learn through talk and being good talkers and communicators.
 We provide a range of opportunities for speaking and listening and for developing communication skills, language skills and vocabulary.
 We help children learn how to work collaboratively, listening carefully to the perspectives of other individuals and groups.

 A progression in vocabulary is set out in our long-term curriculum plans for all three-year groups in the EYFS and for the different areas of provision within the classroom.
 Key vocabulary that the children will know and be able to use when learning about a driving theme or topic can be seen in our medium-term plans.
 We also include three specific oracy-based experiences for children to participate in across the academic year.
 This is in addition to the daily opportunities to develop oracy within the classroom.

 Links with CEOTL - Creating and Thinking Critically - Children have and develop their own ideas, make links between ideas, and develop strategies for doing things.